-Most millennials access Instagram on a daily basis.
+Most millennials access Instagram daily.
 They do it 6 to 7 times a day and spend close to 15 minutes there each visit.
 Power users end up consuming all the content in their feed until they run out of content.

-So there is a lot of content that a user goes through on a daily basis.
+So there is a lot of content that a user goes through daily.

 If you aren’t on their feed constantly, you will be forgotten.